-A Content Delivery Network (CDN) distributes your media and stores web versions on numerous servers around the world.
-The biggest advantage for you is that your visitors are automatically directed to the server of the nearest location.
-Bynder supports Amazon and Akamai CDN.
+A Content Delivery Network (CDN) distributes your media and stores your assets on numerous servers around the world to improve load time.
+Assets load faster because users are automatically directed to the server of the nearest location.
+Bynder uses Amazon CloudFront as CDN provider.

 What is a CDN?

 A Content Delivery Network (CDN) ensures fast delivery of files across the globe.
 For clients that support web shops with customers shopping around the world, this feature has proved to be crucial.
 By using CDN, we can ensure lightning-fast loading times from anywhere in the world.
 This means that no matter where your users or visitors are located geographically, they will never have to wait for a page or media item to load.
 When users somewhere in the world visit their brand portal or a website, and this website is fed by images from Bynder, then the images that are loaded on the site are directly stored in the nearest edge location.

 CDN distributes your media and stores web versions on numerous servers around the world.
 The biggest advantage for you is that your visitors are automatically directed to the server of the nearest location.
 Technically speaking, this will lower the page latency and provide a lower load time.
 Check the use case below to see how CDN is put into practice.

 The key principle behind the use of CDN is to solve the problem of latency.
 Latency is the delay between the moment you request an asset and the moment it appears on your screen.
 In the case of Bynder, latency would only happen if the people who need to access the assets are geographically distant from the hosting server.